debopriyobhowmick/debopriyobhowmick/README.md

 - 💬 Ask me about why your friends have more freinds on average than you do.
 - 📫 How to reach me: dbhowmick21@gsb.columbia.edu ; www.linkedin.com/in/dbhowmick
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: The first dog (Laika) that went to space never returned.
+- ⚡ Fun fact: The record for the loudest cat purr is 67.8db.
+A typical showe is 25db.